Top 5 Keyboards with weighted keys for beginners:

 So, what made the DGX660B stand out among the other weighted key pianos that a beginner could easily have gone for, and from this manufacturer?

-Besides the promise of quality which accompanies the Yamaha brand name, you will especially love the grand piano sound effects which this keyboard gives in any room it finds itself in.
+Besides the promise of quality that accompanies the Yamaha brand name, you will especially love the grand piano sound effects which this keyboard gives in any room it finds itself in.
 An easy-to-read score and lyric digital screen ships with every unit too, promising to make you a pro on any song you aim to score.

 Finally, this keyboard prepares you to play like a professional right from the time you hit the first chord, seeing as they have been finely tuned to classical piano standards.